trendmicro/visionone-container-security-helm/README.md

 By default, the helm chart expects the bootstrap token to be provided through the `visionOne.bootstrapToken` helm value in the `overrides.yaml` file.
 This method creates an authentication secret in the same namespace where the Container Security components are installed but can expose the bootstrap token in helm values.

 It is recommended to use the `useExistingSecrets.containerSecurityAuth: true` option and create a secret in the same namespace where the Container Security components will be installed.
 The secret should be named `trendmicro-container-security-bootstrap-token` with the key `bootstrap.token` set to the bootstrap token value.
+The bootstrap token expires after 24 hours, so you must have Container Security installed within that time frame.

 ```sh
 kubectl create secret generic trendmicro-container-security-bootstrap-token --from-literal